 Distributed database design involves choices about the location of data and processes so that performance can be improved in the client server architecture.
 There are three great challenges need to be handled carefully i) Data Fragmentation ii) Data Replication and iii) Data Allocation:

-1. Data Fragmentation: Data fragmentation is a technique used to break up objects.
+Data fragmentation is a technique used to break up objects.
 In designing a distributed database, you must decide which portion of the database is to be stored where.
 One technique used to break up the database into logical units called fragments.
 Fragmentation information is stored in a distributed data catalogue which the processing computer uses to process a user's request.
-As a point of discussion, we can look at data fragmentation in terms of relations or tables.
-The following matrix describes the different types of fragmentation that can be used.

 Horizontal fragmentation: This type of fragmentation refers division of a relation into fragments of rows.
 Each fragment is stored at a different computer or node, and each fragment contains unique rows.
 Each horizontal fragment may have a different number of rows, but each fragment must have the same attributes.